Front Range Fed

 Yes!
 This casserole reheats well.
 Simply heat the oven to 400 degrees and reheat for 30 minutes, covered, or until the sauce is bubbling.

-Here's a trick to make this even simpler on a weeknight.
+Here's a trick I like to use to make this even simpler on a weeknight.
 Because this recipe is so simple to prepare, you can add the jar of marinara sauce, water, noodles, spices, and meatballs to a casserole dish first thing in the morning, cover it, and pop it in the fridge.
-Then, when you're ready to cook it at night, your meatballs should be fully thawed and your casserole will be ready to put right into the oven.
+Then, when you're ready to cook it at night, your meatballs should be fully thawed, and your casserole will be ready to put right into the oven.

-The beauty of this meatball casserole recipe is that takes minimal prep time, it all comes together in one dish and serves as a great main course (or only course!) for dinner.
-But you can add to this to make it a complete meal - a simple side salad and some garlic bread would complement this casserole beautifully.
+The beauty of this meatball casserole recipe is that it takes minimal prep time, it all comes together in one dish, and serves as a great main course (or only course!) for dinner.
+But you can add to this to make it a complete meal - a simple side salad (I love this Pear, Arugula And Goat Cheese Salad or this Chopped Mediterranean Cucumber Salad) and some crusty Rosemary Parmesan Bread would complement this casserole beautifully.

 forkful of dump and bake meatball casserole.

-This meatball pasta casserole is the perfect embodiment of an easy, delicious weeknight dinner.
+This meatball pasta casserole is such an easy, delicious weeknight dinner.
 With its minimal prep and simple ingredients, it's my go-to for whipping up a comforting Italian-inspired meal without the hassle.

-If you try this Quick And Easy Dump And Bake Meatball Casserole, let me know what you think in the comments below.
+If you try this Quick And Easy Dump And Bake Meatball Casserole, let me know what you think!
+Be honest - did you add extra cheese?
+A splash of hot sauce?
+I need to know your twists in the comments below!
 And don't forget to tag me with a pic @frontrangefed on Instagram - I love to see your creations!

 Recipe